 The EU GCCA+ aims at building a stronger alliance between the EU, its Member States and those developing countries that are most vulnerable to climate change.
 It involves a wide range of actors for change across the world.

-The European Commission's Directorate-General for International Cooperation and Development, known as EuropeAid, drives and oversees the overall implementation of the GCCA+ initiative.
-It works through the Delegations of the European Union to third countries around the world which are key in supporting the preparation, approval and monitoring of GCCA+- funded programmes.
+The European Commission's Directorate-General for International Partnerships (INTPA), known as DG INTPA, drives and oversees the overall implementation of the EU GCCA+ initiative.
+It works through the Delegations of the European Union to third countries around the world which are key in supporting the preparation, approval and monitoring of EU GCCA+ funded programmes.
 It also works closely with the Directorate-General for Climate Action (DG-CLIMA) to advance the EU’s Climate Action.

 EU Member States co-finance some interventions as part of wider joint initiatives at the national or regional level.
 For more information, see ‘How can EU Member States participate?’

-EU Member State development agencies are also involved as partners in GCCA+ national programmes.
+EU Member State development agencies are also involved as partners in EU GCCA+ national programmes.

 Partner country governments participate in the policy dialogue on climate change with the EU, at the national level or in the context of regional and global initiatives.

 Partner countries’ ministries, government agencies and other public institutions play a key role in the identification, formulation, implementation and monitoring of EU funded GCCA programmes.
 Some governments also co-finance these interventions from the national budget.
 For more information, see ‘How can governments of developing countries participate?’